alexstore06/alexstore06.github.io/content/projects/index.md

 - Physics 3 (OpenStax)

 I've been studying optics on my own recently, so I'm reading this textbook in preperation for a Modern Physics class that I plan to take soon.
-It unfortunately doesn't count for elective credit, but it will be enlightening all the same.
+The class unfortunately doesn't count for elective credit, but it will be enlightening all the same.

 - CompTIA CySA+